Best Brussels neighbourhoods: Where to stay in Brussels

 Where to stay in Uccle/Ukkel

 Uccle is a beautiful and calm Brussels commune with huge houses and upmarket apartment blocks.
 Popular with expat families and home to a large international community, it has a village feel and is well situated for shops and several international schools.
 It is probably Brussels’ most leafy commune due to its close proximity to the Forest of Soignes and housing with generous gardens.
 In summer, concerts are held in the local Parc de Wolvendael.

 Where to stay in Woluwe-Saint Pierre/ Sint Pieters-Woluwe

-Woluwe-Saint Pierre is often the choice of where to stay in Brussels for folk working at the European institutions, both for its proximity and upmarket housing.
+Woluwe-Saint Pierre is often the choice for folk working at the European institutions, both for its proximity and upmarket housing.
 It is popular with expat families for its large, gardened houses, although a mix of apartments and townhouses exists also.
 It is almost self-contained with its massive park, sports centre and public amenities.
 It is also on the metro line 1B, giving easy public transport access.